AaltoSciComp/scicomp-docs/triton/apps/python.rst

 "module load teflon" here a lot: conda does bad things with permissions, thus messing up quota accounting.
 This prevents that.

--  Initial setup: link the conda cache to your work directory.
+-  Initial setup: link the conda cache to your work directory (an rsync error because ``~/.conda`` doesn't exist is OK).

    ::